-Our ERM framework is complemented by a governance assurance framework and a risk-based control self-assessment programme.
 During the year, the Group's risk profile was reviewed and updated.
+The adequacy and effectiveness of the Group's risk management and internal controls were also assessed and enhanced through a combination of management control assessment and integrated audits, as well as actions taken as a follow up to these exercises.

-The effectiveness of our internal controls was also assessed and enhanced through a combination of management control self-assessments, certifications and internal audits, as well as actions taken as a follow up to these exercises.
 For more information on the company's ERM framework, please refer to our website.

-For the financial year under review, the board has been assured by the Group President & CEO and Group Chief Financial Officer that financial records have been properly maintained, that the financial statements give a true and fair view of the company's operations and finances and that the risk management and internal control systems of the Group are adequate and effective.
+For the financial year under review, the board has been assured by the Group President & CEO and Group CFO that financial records have been properly maintained, the financial statements give a true and fair view of the company's operations and finances, and the risk management and internal control systems of the Group are adequate and effective.

-The board, with the concurrence of the Audit Committee, is of the opinion that the company's internal controls are adequate and effective as at December 31, 2016 to address the financial, operational, compliance and information technology risks of the Group.
-This assessment is based on the internal controls established and maintained by the Group, work performed by external and internal auditors and reviews performed by senior management.
+The board, with the concurrence of the Audit Committee, is of the opinion that the company's internal controls and risk management systems are adequate and effective as at December 31, 2018 to address the financial, operational, compliance and IT risks of the Group.
+This assessment is based on the risk management and internal controls established and maintained by the Group, work performed by external and internal auditors and reviews performed by senior management.
 Internal controls, because of their inherent limitations, can provide reasonable but not absolute assurance regarding the achievement of their intended control objectives.
 In this regard, the board will ensure that should any significant internal control failings or weaknesses arise, necessary remedial actions will be swiftly taken.